SiriusUnity3DGameEngine/Unity5-AssetBundleSetting/README.md

 Known Issues
 ------------
-* Highly recommended to use with Unity 5.x
+* Highly recommended to use with Unity 5.x.
 * Not support build target platform specific setting at the moment.
-* It does not contain any script to load assetbundles, See [An asset bundle demo for Unity5 on bitbucket site](https://bitbucket.org/Unity-Technologies/assetbundledemo) or other stuff for that.
+* It does not contain any script to load assetbundles, See [an asset bundle demo for Unity5 on bitbucket site](https://bitbucket.org/Unity-Technologies/assetbundledemo) or other stuff for that.

 References